EPL GW-11: Best FPL Differentials

 Ownership: 5.2%

-Calum Wilson has been on fire in recent weeks, amassing a remarkable 19 FPL points in just two games.
+Callum Wilson has been on fire in recent weeks, amassing a noteworthy 19 FPL points in his last two games.
 Newcastle is currently in excellent form, creating plenty of scoring opportunities, and Wilson has been capitalizing on them.
-Although the upcoming fixture against Arsenal might seem tough, it’s these situations where differentials often shine, and Wilson could exploit Arsenal’s defense.
-However, there is some rotation risk with Wilson.
+Although the upcoming fixture against Arsenal is tough, it’s these situations where differentials often shine.
+Wilson could exploit Arsenal’s defense, but there is some rotation risk.
 Stay updated on team news.

 ~